 Nagikiba

-Approaching the end of my list of the best katanas in Elden Ring, we have the Nagikiba, a rather typical katana that has quickly risen among the ranks of its category.
+Approaching the end of my list of the best katanas, we have the Nagikiba, a rather typical katana that has quickly risen among the ranks of its category.
 From a glance, it comes off as an extended Uchigatana, but that is exactly what earns it the number two spot as one of the best Katanas in Elden Ring.
 What’s even better is that it only requires you to have 18 strength and 22 dexterity!

 I would definitely recommend running the Samurai as your starting class due to its supreme strength-to-dexterity ratio.
 Players who start with the Samurai class are rewarded with 12 strength and 15 dexterity right off the bat.
 From here, all you need to do is level up strength six times and dexterity seven times – before you know it, you can wield the Nagikiba!